 We exchange views with our stakeholders, both bilaterally and through committees and discussion formats, on the Green Transformation of DB Group.
-We arrange our own multi-stakeholder formats, such as the Environmental Forum.
+We are hosting our own multi-stakeholder formats, such as the Sustainability Forum (formerly the Environmental Forum).
 We also carry out structured environmental monitoring and analysis.
-We use these to systematically identify relevant issues and determine their significance for the Green Transformation of DB Group.
+We use these to systematically identify relevant topics and examine their impact on the Green Transformation of DB Group.
 We also answer questions from stakeholders on matters of sustainability.

 Summit meeting with environmental associations

-On April 20 and October 20, 2021, the Chief Executive Officer of DB AG, Dr. Richard Lutz, met with the following environmental associations: the Federation for the Environment and Nature Conservation Germany (Bund für Umwelt und Naturschutz Deutschland; BUND), the German Nature Conservation Association (Deutscher Naturschutzring; DNR), German Environmental Action (Deutsche Umwelthilfe; DUH), Greenpeace, the German Nature and Biodiversity Conservation Union (Naturschutzbund Deutschland; NABU), the German Transport and Environmental Association (Verkehrsclub Deutschland; VCD) and the World Wide Fund For Nature (WWF).
-The topics discussed included current issues facing DB Group, environmental protection and sustainable mobility.
+On April 6, 2022, the Chief Executive Officer of Deutsche Bahn AG (DB AG), Dr. Richard Lutz, met with the following environmental associations: the Federation for the Environment and Nature Conservation Germany (Bund für Umwelt und Natur- schutz Deutschland; BUND), the German Nature Conservation Association (Deutscher Naturschutzring; DNR), German Environmental Action (Deutsche Umwelthilfe; DUH), Greenpeace and the German Transport and Environmental Association (Verkehrsclub Deutschland; VCD).
+DB Group’s current issues, infrastructure development, the energy situation and other sustainability issues were discussed at the meeting.

 Advisory Board for a Quieter Middle Rhine Valley